What We Do

 Habitat Management

-Historically, over 5,000 acres of the refuge were normally flooded in the spring and mostly dry by summer, primarily due to man-made drainage programs.
-To provide additional wetland habitat, a system of dikes (man-made barriers) and water control structures were created to help manage water levels.
-Water levels are carefully managed to provide a variety of feeding, nesting, brood rearing, and resting habitats for migratory birds and resident wildlife.
-Water levels are adjusted to mimic natural water fluctuations associated with unaltered wetlands and to provide the best possible wildlife habitat.
-These changes in water levels result in subsequent changes in wetland vegetation and ultimately provide the desired habitat.
+Historically, over 5,000 acres of the area that is now the refuge were flooded in the spring and mostly dry by summer, primarily due to man-made drainage programs.
+After the refuge was established, a system of dikes (man-made barriers) and water control structures were created to provide additional wetland habitat and help manage water levels throughout the year.
+Water levels are carefully managed to provide a variety of feeding, nesting, brood rearing, and resting habitats for migratory birds and resident wildlife including wading birds, shorebirds, songbirds, mammals, reptiles, amphibians, and others.

 Visitor Services